MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ---
 # Register as a Microsoft Edge extension developer

 If you're new to Partner Center, this article will help you create a Partner Center account that you can use to submit Microsoft Edge extensions to the [Microsoft Edge Add-ons website](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).
+This article covers company accounts (for enterprise developers), and individual accounts (for individual developers), as described in [Account types](#account-types) below.

 If you have a Partner Center account, but the Primary Owner of the account isn't a Microsoft account (MSA), this article will help you create and link to a suitable account.
 You'll learn how to create a Microsoft account (MSA) if you don't have one, and help you link the Microsoft account (MSA) to your Partner Center account.